sonata-project/SonataAdminBundle/CONTRIBUTING.md

-Sonata respects the symfony’s conventions about contributing to the code.
+Sonata respects the Symfony's conventions about contributing to the code.
 So before going further please review the [contributing documentation of Symfony](http://symfony.com/doc/current/contributing/code/patches.html#make-a-pull-request).

 ## Reporting bugs